thunderheadone/one-sdk-android/README.md

 ```

 *Note:*
-- This will send a POST request to Thunderhead ONE or Salesforce Interaction Studio.
+- This will send a `POST` request to Thunderhead ONE or Salesforce Interaction Studio.
 Only the `tid` from the response
 will be used by the SDK - all other response objects will be ignored.
 - When sending Interaction requests programmatically please ensure the Interaction starts with a `/` and only contains letters, numbers, and/or dashes.

-##### Send an Interaction request processing the response
+##### Send an Interaction request and retrieve the response

-You can send an Interaction request programmatically and process the response by calling the `oneSendInteraction` Kotlin top-level function in a Coroutine as shown below:
+You can send an Interaction request programmatically, access its response, and then process the response by calling the `oneSendInteraction` Kotlin top-level function in a Coroutine as shown below:

 `Kotlin`
 ```kotlin